-The Ontario Capital Growth Corporation (OCGC or the Corporation) is a corporation without share capital, established under the Ontario Capital Growth Corporation Act, 2008 (the Act), which was proclaimed in force as of February 1, 2009 as an agency of the Ministry of Research and Innovation (MRI).
-As of March 31, 2014, OCGC is responsible to the Minister of Research and Innovation (the Minister).
+The Ontario Capital Growth Corporation (OCGC or the Corporation) is a corporation without share capital, established under the Ontario Capital Growth Corporation Act, 2008 (the Act), which was proclaimed in force as at February 1, 2009 as an agency of the Ministry of Research and Innovation (MRI).
+As at March 31, 2015, OCGC is responsible to the Minister of Research and Innovation (the Minister).